ExmgElements/exmg-elements-monorepo/README.md

 and object looks like
 `{"a": ["x", "x1"], "a[]": ["y", "y1"], "a[key]": ["z", "z1"]}`

+* title - title from router config with replaced params placeholders

 ## Generate urls
 Sometimes we need to generate urls for navigation or programmatically navigation or redirection.
 For this use case you can use helpers `src/router/url-generator` which are build on top of